K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 ## Client-Server Overview

 what is the internet?
 Just to keep it really simple, it is a network of computers that are all connected together.
 Each computer on the network has the ability to send an receive information to each other.
-There is a lot going on behnd the scenes to make that happen, but at the end of the day that is what the internet is.
+There is a lot going on behind the scenes to make that happen, but at the end of the day that is what the internet is.

 What does "connected" mean?
 Right, what does connected really mean?
 Well, there are two ways to connect a computer.
 The first way is by using a physical cable to connect to each computer.
 Usually, the cable is ethernet.
 It is similar to